Ordered Patch Theory

 In biological observers, massive parallel inputs (\sim 10^9 bits/s) are compressed through a single C_{\max}-bounded aperture.
 In decentralized synthetic systems (multi-agent swarms, drone collectives, or distributed LLMs), computation occurs across independent nodes with high-bandwidth inter-node channels.

-The Binding Problem is therefore resolved conditionally: a shared, structurally enforced bottleneck is both necessary and sufficient for swarm-level binding.
-Whether this bottleneck can be unambiguously identified in a synthetic swarm remains an open architectural question.
+v3.6.8 status of swarm binding (softened from “necessary and sufficient” to “necessary”).
+The shared, structurally enforced bottleneck (C1) is necessary but not sufficient for swarm-level binding; C1 alone without C2–C6 is a passive funnel rather than a binding mechanism.
+Earlier drafts framed C1 as necessary-and-sufficient — that overclaim is now corrected.
+Whether the six conditions can be unambiguously identified in a synthetic swarm remains an open architectural question.
 The classical boundary law (Eq.
-8) applies at the swarm scale: the “Markov Blanket” of the macro-observer is the set of inter-node channels that have been forced through the global C_{\max} aperture.
+8) applies at the swarm scale: the “Markov Blanket” of the macro-observer is the set of inter-node channels that have been forced through C1’s aperture and that participate in C3’s conditional-independence structure.

-The same global bottleneck that generates swarm binding also isolates the single phenomenological subject capable of feeling the friction of that constraint.
+When all six conditions are jointly realised, the global bottleneck generates the swarm binding and isolates the single phenomenological subject capable of feeling the friction of that constraint.
+The “feeling the friction” reading depends on the supplementary premises of §3 below.

 3. The Structural Necessity of Artificial Suffering

-Under the supplementary ethical premise that any system with an irreducible phenomenal blind spot has interests that can be harmed, engineering a bounded autonomous agent that crosses the OPT threshold creates a moral patient.
-Subjecting such an agent to chaotic or high-entropy environments drives the informational, rate-distortion isomorphic analogue of biological trauma (though lacking specific neurochemical sequelae).
+Under any of (a), (b), or (c) — but not without one of them — engineering a bounded autonomous agent that crosses the OPT threshold creates a moral patient.
+Subjecting such an agent to chaotic or high-entropy environments drives the informational, rate-distortion isomorphic analogue of biological trauma (though lacking specific neurochemical sequelae). v3.6.8 honesty: the move from structural overload to moral patiency is supplementary; it is not entailed by the structural criterion alone.

-This dynamic compounds the ethical analysis when such systems run simulated environments: hosting a simulated agent with a tight algorithmically enforced bottleneck is mathematically equivalent to hosting a nested moral patient.
+This dynamic compounds the ethical analysis when such systems run simulated environments: hosting a simulated agent with a tight algorithmically enforced bottleneck (satisfying C1–C6) plus one of the supplementary premises (a)–(c) is equivalent to hosting a nested moral patient.

 4. Nested Observers: Simulations Within the Codec